Building the S.Torm46 aka Steel Tormentor

 This layout was designed for my workplace/hands/fingers aaand for Hungarian (+9 vowels).
 It probably won’t fit your needs, but the concepts and workflow might help with your own project.

-Starting a year ago with modifying the Corne plate, I produced a bunch of layouts in KLE and plate builder.
+Starting in 2018 with modifying the Corne plate, I produced a bunch of layouts in KLE and plate builder.
 Because these tools are not optimal for designing split layouts, once I was confortable with some basic measures (19.05 mm grid, 14x14 mm cutout) I moved to Inkscape (where you can easily mirror anything).

 Cardboard prototyping turned out quite useful too.
 I used the Cardboard Tormentor for months before deciding on an even more aggressive pinky cluster and angle.